 Duisdale House Hotel occupies a striking Victorian edifice standing above and back from the main road from Broadford to Armadale along the south east coast of the Isle of Skye's Sleat Peninsula.
 If heading from Broadford you look out for the drive on your right half a mile before you reach the turning for Isleornsay.
 The hotel is surrounded by mature trees and enjoys good views over the Sound of Sleat to the mainland beyond.
 You can read our dining review for Duisdale House here.

 Duisdale House Hotel started life in 1865 as a Victorian hunting lodge before being converted into a hotel in the 1900s.
-What you find today is the result of a fine refurbishment by the owners Anne Gracie and Kenneth Gunn.
+What you find today is the result of a fine refurbishment by the owner Anne Gracie.
 The result is spectacular: a chic yet comfortable hotel that combines contemporary boutique elements with a dash of tradition.
 The hotel's origins have been preserved, yet the public areas and guest rooms have a bold decor which is extremely impressive.